bmw-tech/widget_driver/widget_driver/README.md

     });
     ```

 1. Finally, we define the public API of the driver.
-The widget will use these to grab data for its views.
+Your widget will use these to grab data for its views.

     The annotations are used by the `TestDriver` to provide default values during testing.

-    For each public property you add the `@DriverProperty({default value})`.
+    For each public property and method you add the `@TestDriverDefaultValue({default value})`.
 As a parameter to this annotation you provide the default value which will be used in testing when other widgets create this widget.

-    And for your methods you add the `@DriverAction()`.
+    If you have a method or property which returns a future, then you can use the `@TestDriverDefaultFutureValue({default value})` instead.
+It will take the default value and return it as a future.

       ```dart
-      @DriverProperty(1)
+      @TestDriverDefaultValue(1)
       int get value => _counterService.value;

-      @DriverAction()
+      @TestDriverDefaultValue()
       void increment() {
         _counterService.increment();
+      }

+      // For methods which return futures, use this annotations:
+      @TestDriverDefaultFutureValue(123)
+      Future<int> getTheNextIncrement() {
+        return _counterService.getNextIncrement();
       }
       ```

       As mentioned, these annotations are used by the `TestDriver`, and you have to provide them!
 The values provided there are only used in testing.
 Never in any production code.
 Because in production you use the real business logic.

       But in your `widgetTests` these values are used when your widget is rendered as a child-widget.
 This helps you to test widgets in isolation, without caring about which dependencies all your child widgets need.

       For a more in-depth documentation about `TestDrivers` read [here](doc/testing.md).